-Aggregation, Monitoring and Reporting - Underwriting risk is by far the greatest driver of the Group's and LUK's overall risk profile and capital requirements and this is reflected in the scope, granularity and frequency of monitoring of both elemental and non-elemental catastrophe risk exposures.
+Aggregation, Monitoring and Reporting - Underwriting risk is by far the greatest driver of LUK's and the Group's overall risk profile and capital requirements and this is reflected in the scope, granularity and frequency of monitoring of both elemental and non-elemental catastrophe risk exposures.

-Elemental exposures are considered on the basis of PML at a range of return periods, whereas, non-elemental exposures are considered in terms of deterministic RDS representing hypothetical extreme, but nonetheless credible, potential loss scenarios.
+Elemental exposures are considered on the basis of PMLs at a range of return periods, whereas non-elemental exposures are considered in terms of deterministic RDSs representing hypothetical extreme, but nonetheless credible, potential loss scenarios.

-The RRC reviews the PMLs and RDSs on at least a monthly basis and in addition they are reported to the Group and LUK Boards through the quarterly CRO reporting.
+The RRC reviews the PMLs on a monthly basis and RDSs on a quarterly basis.
+In addition they are reported to LUK and the Group Boards through the quarterly CRO reporting.
 Any projected or actual breach of limits requires immediate action by management, the risk owner being required to immediately contact the CRO with an explanation and mitigating plan.